 A poet-politician who steered India into the nuclear age while championing peace and building a lasting political alternative to the Congress party.

-Atal Bihari Vajpayee’s political life was a study in contrasts, blending the ideological discipline of the RSS with a pragmatic, often conciliatory, style of governance.
-Born in Gwalior, his early passion for poetry and journalism evolved into a deep commitment to the Hindu nationalist movement.
+Atal Bihari Vajpayee ordered five nuclear tests in May 1998, announcing India's arrival as an atomic power.
+Born in Gwalior in 1924, his early passion for poetry and journalism evolved into a deep commitment to the Hindu nationalist movement.
 His oratory, rich with literary flourish, made him a formidable voice in Parliament for decades.
-As Prime Minister, his defining moment came in 1998 with a series of nuclear tests that defiantly announced India’s arrival as a atomic power, a move followed by a surprising diplomatic outreach to Pakistan.
-Despite the Kargil War, his persistent efforts for dialogue, including a historic bus journey to Lahore, cemented his image as a man of peace.
-His coalition government, the first non-Congress administration to complete a full term, oversaw massive infrastructure projects and set a new template for Indian politics, proving a majoritarian party could govern a diverse nation.
+Following the tests, he launched a surprising diplomatic outreach to Pakistan, including a historic bus journey to Lahore.
+Despite the Kargil War that erupted later that year, he persisted in efforts for dialogue.
+His coalition government became the first non-Congress administration to complete a full term, from 1999 to 2004.
+It oversaw massive infrastructure projects and set a new template for Indian politics, proving a majoritarian party could govern a diverse nation.
+Vajpayee's political life blended the ideological discipline of the RSS with a pragmatic, often conciliatory, style of governance.
+He served as Prime Minister briefly in 1996, then again from 1998 to 1999 and 1999 to 2004.
+He died in 2018.

 1901–1927